-Dr Susana Ares Segura, Spain

-Dr Alessandro Borghesi, Italy

-Maria Josep Cabañas Poy, Spain

-Prof Daniele De Luca, France

-Dr Cécile Dubois, France

-Prof Christoph Fusch, Germany

-Estrella Gargallo, Spain

-Dr Eric Giannoni, Switzerland

-Prof Christoph Härtel, Germany

-Hans Härting, Austria

-Dr Jan Janota, Czech Republic

-Martin Jessie, Germany

-Dr Ulrik Lausten-Thomsen, France

-Dr Nolwenn Le Saché, France

-Dr Paolo Manzoni, Italy

-Prof Norbert Pateisky, Austria

-Dr Josep Perapoch, Spain

-Prof Christian F. Poets, Germany

-Roland van Rens, The Netherlands

-Prof Rainer Rossi, Germany

-Dr Jens-Christian Schwindt, Austria

-Dr Heleen van der Sijs, The Netherlands

-Dr Cynthia van der Starre, The Netherlands

-Nicole Thiele, Germany

-Dr Tobias Trips, Germany

-Lucie Žáčková, Czech Republic

-Silke Mader, Germany
+Members of the TEG Dr Susana Ares Segura, Spain Dr Alessandro Borghesi, Italy Maria Josep Cabañas Poy, Spain Prof Daniele De Luca, France Dr Cécile Dubois, France Prof Christoph Fusch, Germany Estrella Gargallo, Spain PD Dr Eric Giannoni, Switzerland Prof Christoph Härtel, Germany Hans Härting, Austria Assoc Prof Jan Janota, Czech Republic Martin Jessie, Germany Dr Ulrik Lausten-Thomsen, France Dr Nolwenn Le Saché, France Silke Mader, Germany Dr Paolo Manzoni, Italy Prof Norbert Pateisky, Austria Dr Josep Perapoch, Spain Prof Christian F. Poets, Germany Roland van Rens, The Netherlands Prof Rainer Rossi, Germany Dr Jens-Christian Schwindt, Austria Ass Prof Heleen van der Sijs, The Netherlands Dr Cynthia van der Starre, The Netherlands Nicole Thiele, Germany Dr Tobias Trips, Germany Lucie Žáčková, Czech Republic Our heartfelt thanks go to our former Chair Team Professor Pierre Tissières, France and Dr Onno Helder, The Netherlands for their valuable contribution.
 "For too long patient safety and hygiene in treatment and care had been neglected.
 Measures taken in this regard have made significant and tremendous improvements in the safety of newborns and preterm babies, resulting in better long-term outcomes.
 Most adverse events or errors cannot be solved at the individual level but rather at the system level.
 Medical teams on the frontline must be provided with a system that is designed to make it easy for the teams to do the right thing.
 It is the responsibility of healthcare leaders and policy-makers to ensure the implementation of such a highly reliable system."

-Dr Eva Schwindt, Austria
+Chairs of the TEG

-Dr Marije Hogeveen, The Netherlands
+Associate Professor Marije Hogeveen, The Netherlands

-Incident reporting systems must be mandatory for all neonatal wards and have to be embedded in comprehensive safety programmes to effectively improve healthcare safety.
-Hand hygiene is practiced consistently according to the guidelines in order to reduce the spread of hand carried pathogens.
+Dr Eva Schwindt.
+Austria Statements of the standards Incident reporting systems must be mandatory for all neonatal wards and have to be embedded in comprehensive safety programmes to effectively improve healthcare safety.
+Hand hygiene is practiced consistently according to the auidelines in order to reduce the spread of hand carried pathogens.
 Each hospital has central venous catheters insertion and maintenance bundles, that are consistently applied to reduce the incidence of central line-associated bloodstream infections.
 Neonatal services implement bundles of care designed to prevent necrotising enterocolitis (NEC).
 High standards of environmental hygiene and cleaning are ensured to reduce the occurrence of infection and complications.
 Vascular access is achieved in a competent, skillful, and safe manner.

 Medication errors are monitored and evaluated to reduce the exposure of infants to avoidable therapeutic risks.
 Patient screening for multidrug-resistant bacteria in neonatal intensive care units (NICUs) is part of infection prevention and control programmes.
 Nurse staffing levels reflect the needs of the infants they are caring for, which include one to one nursing during intensive care and one to two nursing during intermediate care.
 Safe use of equipment in neonatal care is ensured using standardised operating procedures and systematic monitoring and reporting of incidents.

-Patient safety and quality improvement activities are fully integrated in clinical practice.

-Physiological monitoring is provided to any infant admitted to a NICU, which is tailored to the individual clinical situation.
-The risk of ventilator associated pneumonia (VAP) is minimised by systematic application of care bundles.

-High personal hygiene standard is ensured to reduce the risk of nosocomial infections.
+Patient safety and quality improvement activities are fully integrat- ed in clinical practice.
+The risk of ventilator as- sociated pneu monia (VAP) is minimised by systematic application of care bundles.
+Physiological monitoring is High personprovided to any al hygiene infant admitted standard is to a NICU, which ensured to is tailored to the reduce the risk individual clini- of nosocomial cal situation. infections.